 Grade rabbits will be accepted.
 Rabbits and cavies will be shown on all days.

+RECEIVING AND COLLECTION OF ENTRIES

-Entries received, in the Jack King Building, between 9.00 a.m. and 7.00 p.m. on Tuesday, 25 April.
-Judging of rabbits and cavies takes place on Wednesday, 26 April at 9.00 a.m.
+Entries are received in the Jack King Building, between 9:00 a.m. and 7:00 p.m. on Tuesday, 16 April.
+Entries are collected after the final show day, Saturday, 20 April or Sunday 21 April BEFORE NOON.

+Judging of rabbits and cavies takes place on Wednesday, 17 April at 9:00 a.m.
 Judging of this section will be CLOSED.
-Exhibition cages will be provided.
-Do not make out tags for entries.
-These are made out in advance by Department staff.
-'FOR SALE' SIGNS ARE PROHIBITED.

-ANNUAL AWARDS • To be returned before February 2024

-The Leslie Martin Shield for the best rabbit The John A. Holder Jr. Memorial Shield for the reserve rabbit The Department of Agriculture and Fisheries Cup for the best guinea pig.
-The Gordon Groves Cup for the winner of six class The Walwyn Hughes Cup for the Reserve of six class The Edward Manuel Cup for the winner of Four class The John Barnes Cup for the Reserve of Four Class
+The Leslie Martin Shield for the best rabbit

+The John A. Holder Jr. Memorial Shield for the reserve rabbit

+The Department of Agriculture and Fisheries Cup for the best guinea pig.

+The Gordon Groves Cup for the winner of six class

+The Walwyn Hughes Cup for the Reserve of six class

+The Edward Manuel Cup for the winner of Four class

+The John Barnes Cup for the Reserve of Four Class